Last Modified: November 19, 2015

 Gemcitabine kills cancer cells undergoing DNA synthesis.
-It appears to act through inhibition of DNA polymerase (an important enzyme in DNA synthesis).
+It inhibits ribonucleotide reductase, an enzyme important to DNA synthesis.
 Because cells cannot copy their DNA, they cannot properly divide, and thus die.

-Gemcitabine is given by intravenous (into a vein) infusion, over a period of 30 minutes.
-The dosage and schedule is determined by the person's size, type of cancer, and mode of administration.
-It can be given alone or with other drugs or therapies, such as radiation.
+Gemcitabine is given by intravenous (IV, into a vein) infusion, over a period of 30 minutes.
+The dosage and schedule is determined by the person's size and type of cancer.
+It can be given alone or with other medications or therapies, such as radiation.

 There are a number of things you can do to manage the side effects of Gemcitabine.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 Talk to your doctor or nurse so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try antacids, (e.g. milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.